celery/celery/docs/userguide/configuration.rst

 The timezone value can be any time zone supported by the `pytz`_ library.

 If not set the UTC timezone is used.
-For backwards compatibility there is also a :setting:`enable_utc` setting, and this is set to false the system local timezone is used instead.
+For backwards compatibility there's also a :setting:`enable_utc` setting, and this is set to false the system local timezone is used instead.

 .. _`pytz`: http://pypi.python.org/pypi/pytz/